Freya-Hunt/BookCovers/pages/about.md

 description: null
 show: true
 ---
-This website is the Dissertation/ Major Project of Freya Nelder-Hunt at Oxford Brookes University for the course Publishing Media 2021.
+This website is the Dissertation/ Major Project of Freya Nelder-Hunt.

-The aim of this website is to help breakdown what makes book covers good, and show people how to replicate these design features.
+The aim of this website is to help breakdown what makes book covers good, and show how you can make a high quality, professional book cover even as a novice designer.

 Any queries please email freyanelderhunt@gmail.com